ava-labs/avalanche-docs/docs/overview/getting-started/virtual-machines.md

 Virtual Machine (VM) framework.
 VMs define blockchains, and serve as application-level blueprints for how blockchains are created.

-Developers can implement VMs in any language, and use libaries and tech stacks that they're familiar with.
+Developers can implement VMs in any language, and use libraries and tech stacks that they're familiar with.
 Developers have fine control over the behavior of their blockchain, and can redefine the rules of a blockchain to fit any use-case they have.

 ## Validators